TriadLabs/ReachLibraryDocumentation/gameplay-parameters.md

 **HitPointThreshold**

-This value allows you to change the size of the collider around the
+This value allows you to change the size of the collider around the hand to determine what counts as a "collision point" or hit point.

 **FinalRoundTimeInSeconds**